CodeYourFuture/curriculum/content/js2/blocks/variable-keys/index.md

 emoji= '🧩'
 [objectives]
-    1='Explain when square bracket notation may be necessary to access an object'
+    1='Explain when square bracket notation may be necessary to access an object' 2='Explain why a previous test breaks once the implementation changes'
 +++

 We can mutate an object using `.` dot notation.
-However, if we look at the return value we get `{ key : "mitch"}`.
+However, if we look at the return value we get `{ key : "banana"}`.
 Let's take another look at our current implementation of `parseQueryString`

 ```js {linenos=table,hl_lines=["5"],linenostart=1}